Clan Jetties Of Penang

 And if you’re seeking true quaint jetty life, you’ll be happy to know that there are no signs of tourism influence here.

 Kee Thean Keong (启天宫) is a small temple right at the end of the jetty over a neat bridge.
-You can also see one of the other clan jetties in Penang from the New Clan Jetty like Yeoh Clan Jetty.
+You can also see Yeoh Jetty from here.

-Yeoh Clan Jetty is actually less on the sea than it is on land!
+Quiet for most of the year except during the Nine Emperor Gods festival, Yeoh Jetty is less on the sea than it is on land!
 After being victim to bombing during World War II, residents chose to stay closer to land.

 Hean Boo Thean Kuan Yin Temple Near Yeoh Jetty